These are the world’s best-connected airports

 The UK may be in gradual relative decline.
 But alongside Heathrow, the other two big airports in the capital – Gatwick (203) and Stansted (189) – keep their top 20 places.
 London remains far the best-connected city globally – just not from a single airport.

-20 most connected airports by unique number of destinations for Q4 2023
+Twenty most connected airports by unique number of destinations for Q4 2023

 Number in brackets refers to the position at the start of 2023; the following figure shows the number of destinations